johanna-rock/imRICnn/readme.md

 1. Clone this repository: `git clone https://github.com/johanna-rock/im_ricnn.git`
 2. Create a virtual environment from the included environment.yml and activate it
-    a.
-Create using conda: `conda env create -f environment.yml`
+	1. Create using conda: `conda env create -f environment.yml`
-    b.
-Activate using conda: `conda activate im-cnn-env`
+	2. Activate using conda: `conda activate im-cnn-env`
+3. Set the python path using `export PYTHONPATH="/path/to/imRICnn"`
-3. Download simulated sample data from [https://cloud.tugraz.at/index.php/s/gWpr5RfzKBdbAaW](https://cloud.tugraz.at/index.php/s/gWpr5RfzKBdbAaW), unzip the file and save it to `data/radar-data`.
+4. Download simulated sample data from [https://cloud.tugraz.at/index.php/s/gWpr5RfzKBdbAaW](https://cloud.tugraz.at/index.php/s/gWpr5RfzKBdbAaW), unzip the file and save it to `imRICnn/data/radar-data`.

 ## Training
-Run `run_scripts/run_training.py` to train and evaluate a CNN with the specified configuration.
+Run `python -m run_scripts.run_training.py` to train and evaluate a CNN with the configuration specified in run_training.py.

 ## Evaluation
-Run `run_scripts/run_evaluation.py` to evaluate a pre-trained model with the specified configuration.
+Run `python -m run_scripts.run_evaluation.py` to evaluate a pre-trained model with the configuration specified in run_evaluation.py.